haziqmalikssh/Arduino-Projects/01 Basic/Project 05 Tilt Switch Orientation Detection/README.md

 ## Usage
 1. Wire the circuit as shown.
-2. Upload the sketch to your Arduino.
+2. Upload a sketch to your Arduino to test the pin (e.g., set it as an input or output).
-3. The onboard LED (or external LED) will blink every second.
+3. Use the wire to connect to other components or test circuits.

 ## Troubleshooting
-- LED not blinking?
-Check connections and resistor value.
+- No response?
+Check the wire connection and ensure the correct pin is selected.
 - Upload errors?
 Verify board/port selection.

 ## License